-- 1. With security fob present, set the ignition switch to IGNITION. - 2.
-Count two seconds, set the ignition switch to OFF. - 3.
-When the security lamp turns off (but before the turn signals flash twice), immediately set the ignition switch to IGNITION. - 4.
-Count two seconds, immediately set the ignition switch to OFF. - 5.
-When the security lamp turns off (but before the turn signals flash twice), immediately set the ignition switch to IGNITION.
-The system changes mode.
-The siren chirps or remains silent accordingly.
+- 1. With the fob present, turn the ignition switch to IGNITION. - 2.
+When the security lamp turns off, turn the ignition switch to OFF. - 3.
+When the security lamp turns off (but before the turn signals flash twice), immediately turn the ignition switch to IGNITION. - 4.
+When the security lamp turns off, immediately turn the ignition switch to OFF. - 5.
+When the security lamp turns off (but before the turn signals flash twice), immediately turn the ignition switch to IGNITION.